libplctag/libplctag/README.md

 code conforms to C99.
 However, we do the following things that may be an issue for some compilers:

-* we make assumptions about the bit layout of 32-bit IEEE floating point numbers in memory.  x86-based processors handle this fine, but nothing else has been tested.
+* we make assumptions about the bit layout of IEEE floating point numbers in memory.  x86-based processors handle this fine, but nothing else has been tested.
-* opaque pointers may be an issue on some compilers.
+* opaque pointers may be an issue on some compilers, but this is generally not an issue with 2.0 as it no longer presents opaque pointers through the library API.
 * we use packed structures and access structure elements off of alignment boundaries.
 * threading.
 We tried to avoid this, but at least Allen-Bradley/Rockwell's protocol is very much asynchronous.
 * we still have one spot where we use inline variable declaration.
+This is about the only remaining C99 requirement.

 We do not have access to any big-endian machines.
 We would love to have someone with such access let us know if it is working.
 We have put in byte swapping